 - 60A.
 At least 60 working days prior to the commencement of construction works authorised as part of this resource consent, the consent holder shall provide the expert panelDepartment of Conservation (Director, Operations, Northern North Island) with the opportunity to review and provide comment on the draft Long-Tailed Bat Monitoring and Management Plan required in accordance with Condition 60C for review and comment. - 60B.
 The expert panel shall provide its written comments (if any) on the draft Long-Tailed Monitoring and Management Plan to the consent holder within 20 working days of receipt of the plan from the consent holder.
-In the event that no written comments are received from the Department of Conservation (Director, Operations, Northern North Island) on the draft Long-Tailed Bat Monitoring and Management Plan within 20 working days of it being provided by the consent holder, the consent holder may assume that no written comments will be forthcoming from the Department of Conservation (Director, Operations, Northern North Island). - 60C.
-The consent holder shall submit the Long-Tailed Bat Monitoring and Management Plan, including all written comments provided by the expert panel Department of Conservation (Director, Operations, Northern North Island) and the consent holder's response to those comments, to the Group Manager Environmental Services, Kaipara District Council for certification that the plan meets the objectives in Condition 60C(a) to (c).
-The Long-Tailed Bat Monitoring and Management Plan shall be prepared by an experienced and appropriately qualified person and shall provide for the following objectives: - a.
-Monitoring of the relative abundance and distribution of long-tailed bats within, and around, the Project Envelope; - Measure the extent of long-tailed bat mortality from collisions at the Kaiwaikawe Wind Farm (if necessary); and - c.
-The measures to mitigate or compensation for more than minor adverse effects on the local population of long-tailed bats from the operation of the Kaiwaikawe Wind Farm. - 60D.
+In the event that no written comments are received from the Department of Conservation (Director, Operations, Northern North Island) on the draft Long-Tailed Bat Monitoring and Management Plan within 20 working days of it being provided by the consent holder, the consent holder may assume that no written comments will be forthcoming from the Department of Conservation (Director, Operations, Northern North Island).

+- 60C.
+The consent holder shall submit the Long-Tailed Bat Monitoring and Management Plan, including all written comments provided by the expert panel Department of Conservation (Director, Operations, Northern North Island) and the consent holder's response to those comments, to the Resource ConsentsGroup Manager Environmental Services, Kaipara District Council for certification that the plan meets the objectives in Condition 60C(a) to (c).
+The Long-Tailed Bat Monitoring and Management Plan shall be prepared by a suitably qualified and experienced person n experienced and appropriately qualified person and shall provide for the following objectives: - Monitoring of the relative abundance and distribution of long-tailed bats within, and around, the Project Envelope; - Measure the extent of long-tailed bat mortality from collisions at the Kaiwaikawe Wind Farm (if necessary); and - c.
+The measures to avoid, remedy, mitigate or compensateion for more than minor adverse effects on the local population of long-tailed bats from the operation of the Kaiwaikawe Wind Farm. - 60D.
 In order to achieve the objectives established in Condition 60C above, the Long-Tailed Bat Monitoring and Management Plan shall, as a minimum, address the following: - a.
 The criteria or assessment methodology for determining whether the additional survey effort required in accordance with Conditions 60I is necessary in order to determine more than minor adverse effects on the local population of long-tailed bats from the operation of the Kaiwaikawe Wind Farm; - b.
-The survey methodology for the additional survey effort specified in Conditions 60l;

-- c.
-The methods for recording the frequency of collisions resulting in mortality for long-tailed bats in the event that carcass surveys are required around specific wind turbines in accordance with Condition 60L, which shall include: - Calculating the probability and rate of long-tailed bat carcass loss to scavengers, decomposition and other causes, taking into account temporal, environmental and other sources of variation: - Calculating the probability of carcass detection by searchers, include searching assisted by suitably-trained dogs, taking into account temporal, environmental, searcher identity and other sources of variation; - iii.
+The survey methodology for the additional survey effort specified in Conditions 60l; - c.
+The methods for recording the frequency of collisions resulting in mortality for long-tailed bats in the event that carcass surveys are required around specific wind turbines in accordance with Condition 60L, which shall include: - Calculating the probability and rate of long-tailed bat carcass loss to scavengers, decomposition and other causes, taking into account temporal, environmental and other sources of variation; - Calculating the probability of carcass detection by searchers, include searching assisted by suitably-trained dogs, taking into account temporal, environmental, searcher identity and other sources of variation; - iii.
 A data collection and analysis regime specifying the timing, location and duration of monitoring at a statistically derived number of wind turbines.
 The purpose of the data collection and analysis regime is to ensure that a reliable estimate of bird strike mortality at all wind turbines is obtained; - iv.
 Methods to account for carcass loss and detection probability; - v.
 Methods to accurately record the condition and cause of death; and - vi.
-Methods to record, and electronically store, audit and backup data. - The tracking and recording methodology for all carcasses of long-tailed bats as part of the collision monitoring required in accordance with Condition 60L; - e.
-The methodology for calculating any contribution to a predator control programme that benefits long-tailed bats in the event that carcass surveys identify that the operation of the Kaiwaikawe Wind Farm is having a more than minor adverse effect on the local population of long-tailed bats.
+Methods to record, and electronically store, audit and backup data.